Are you looking to transform your body into a fat burning furnace to obliterate any extra adipose you may have accumulated over the holiday season?

 In addition, when in a state of ketosis the hunger hormone ghrelin is suppressed while the digestion hormone cholecystokinin (CCK), which produces feelings of fullness, is increased – both to a much greater degree than when consuming a regular high carb diet.27 Combined with possible direct appetite suppressant actions of the ketone bodies themselves, these hormonal interactions make keto dieting easier to continue.
 And, as we know, the trick to making any diet work is to stick with it over the long term.

 Making Keto Work for Bodybuilders: Is There Another Way?

-At this point you might be asking: if the keto diet is so efficient at burning fat, retaining muscle and improving health then why has it not become standard practice for all bodybuilders?
+At this point you might be asking: if the keto diet is so efficient at burning fat and accelerating fat loss, retaining muscle gain and improving health then why has it not become standard practice for all bodybuilders?
 One word: ratios.

 A diet high in fats, moderate in protein and ultra low in carbs is more restrictive than many of the alternative nutritional approaches traditionally used to gain muscle and lose fat (approaches that do, in and of themselves, produce great results when correctly adopted).

 Less nutritional variety does not appeal to many people and for this reason alone may dissuade such folk from going full keto.
 It’s also wrongly believed by many that a diet high in fats will lead to ill health and adiposity while one centered on low carbs will result in low energy and poor performance.
 Remember, it’s when high fats and high carbs are concurrently consumed that health problems are more likely to arise.

 IT’S ALSO WRONGLY BELIEVED BY MANY THAT A DIET HIGH IN FATS WILL LEAD TO ILL HEALTH AND ADIPOSITY WHILE ONE CENTERED ON LOW CARBS WILL RESULT IN LOW ENERGY AND POOR PERFORMANCE.